-In order to understand things, Quebec needs to be viewed as a distinct nation, but also as one which is embedded within and largely sees it-This is the context in which self as belonging to the broader 21st century supra-national identities of "whiteness" and "the West" - not only in terms of the white West's crimes abroad, but also in terms of social rebec in some ways the same, in some ways different from other purportedly "white" "Western" societies.
-For instance, in terms of the groups discussed here, many of the intellectual reference points are different (i.e. more European, more hardcore Catholic), and even when they are shared (i.e. the European New Right which also impacted the American alt-right) they play a different role because they came here untranslated and through diffence lookouts are in their locations and they give the Vagreed upon starting signal, take a final glance around, and go for it!
-For breaking the windows of a gentrifying business, bring enough rocks for several windows, aim for the bottom corners, and make sure you're finished up within, say, thirty seconds of the first crashing glass pane.
+In order to understand things, Quebec needs to be viewed as a distinct nation, but also as one which is embedded within and largely sees itself as belonging to the broader 21st century supra-national identities of "whiteness" and "the West" - not only in terms of the white West's crimes abroad, but also in terms of social relations "at home."
+This makes Quebec in some ways the same, in some ways different from other purportedly "white" "Western" societies.
+For instance, in terms of the groups discussed here, many of the intellectual reference points are different (i.e. more European, more hardcore Catholic), and even when they are shared (i.e. the European New Right which also impacted the American alt-right) they play a different role because they came here untranslated and through different channels.

-The "strategic quality" of a faryou in the U.S., would be difficult to measure, and might not be much.
+The "strategic quality" of a far-Right breakthrough here, for those of you in the U.S., would be difficult to measure, and might not be much.
 On the other hand, as recent events have shown, any place these people can advance significantly, can constitute an inspiration or a leverage-point for their ilk elsewhere.

-One way or another, what is Quebec is to determine the meaning of recent events.
+One way or another, what is now on the agenda for those of us in Quebec is to determine the meaning of recent events.
 For antifascists and other progressive forces, the priority is clear: building on our positions of strength, reaching out to new allies, and making sure that something like March 4th does not happen again.